 - Cancellation of housing contract or application prior to August 1 for fall semester, and December 1-apartments, December 15-residence halls, for spring semester.
-All cancellations must be in writing and addressed to Northwest College, Housing Coordinator, 231 W Sixth Street, Powell, WY 82435-1890. - If a student is denied admission by the College. - When a student officially checks out of campus housing and is withdrawing from Northwest College because of academic suspension.
+All cancellations must be in writing and addressed to Northwest College, Housing Coordinator, 231 W Sixth Street, Powell, WY 82435-1890. - If a student is denied admission by the College. - When a student officially checks out of campus housing and completes the check-out paperwork with residence life staff and is withdrawing from Northwest College because of academic suspension.
 The deposit, less any charges assessed for loss, damage, or outstanding debts owed to the College, will be refunded to the student.